marcin-gryszkalis/zabbix-simple-web-check/README.md

   of your **client agent** (The server where your sites reside)
-* Put the /etc/zabbix/simplewebcheck_sites.json in the config directory of your **client agent** (The server where your sites reside) and modify the list of sites which should be checked.
+* Put the /etc/zabbix/simplewebcheck_sites.json in the config directory of your **client agent** (The server where your sites reside) and modify the list of urls which should be checked.
   Make sure it has a valid json syntax
 * Restart the zabbix agent